agent220/origamirepetika/index.md

 **12/23/23**
 I cooked up a new profile banner on Logopit for my Twitter.
 It toots my own horn to 20 years of Origami Repetika.
 I'll be applying the new banner soon.
 ![banner](https://github.com/agent220/origamirepetika/blob/main/media/20%20years%20Twitter%20banner.png)
 Speaking of Twitter, I haven't been on Twitter much at all lately.
 I still regularly update lowdown and sub65 news on those accounts, but I've been taking a break from my main account as it seemed like the site was getting worse in a lot of ways.
 It's called "X" now, but to me it'll always be Twitter.
-I'll still use from time to time to post major Repetika announcements and any retweets of special interest, but yeah, haven't been as active as before on @origamirepetika.
+I'll still use it from time to time to post major Repetika announcements and any retweets of special interest, but yeah, haven't been as active as before on @origamirepetika.

 ~